inviti8/pintheon/CONFIGURATION.md

 The application automatically creates the new directory structure.
 If migrating from the old hardcoded paths:

 1. Stop the application
-2. Copy existing database: `cp enc_db.json /home/pintheon/data/db/`
+2. Copy existing database: `cp enc_db.json /path/to/new/data/db/`
-3. Copy existing IPFS repo: `cp -r .ipfs /home/pintheon/data/ipfs`
+3. Copy existing IPFS repo: `cp -r .ipfs /path/to/new/data/ipfs`
-4. Set environment variables
+4. Set environment variables (if needed)
 5. Restart the application

 ## Security Considerations